sverma89asu/EffortLoggerV2/src/main/java/tu14/api/README.md

 This backend service communicates with the backend.

-To use it, instantiate an instance of `tu14.api.Backend.Backend`.
+To use it, use `Backend.getInstance()`.

 `tu14.api.Backend.Backend` requires an `tu14.api.IAuthenticationService`.
+There is a default version provided; to get a `Backend` instance with custom Authentication, call `Backend.getInstance(IAuthenticationService)`.

 At this time, `IAuthenticationService` is provided by the following classes:
 - `tu14.api.PlaintextBearerAuthentication`